+11.1.1 Exhaust systems shall be operated whenever cooking equipment is turned on.

+11.1.2 Filter-equipped exhaust systems shall not be operated with filters removed.

+11.1.3 Openings provided for replacing air exhausted through ventilating equipment shall not be restricted by covers, dampers, or any other means that would reduce the operating efficiency of the exhaust system.

+11.1.4\ Instructions shall be provided to new employees on hiring and to all employees annually on the use of portable fire extinguishers and the manual actuation of the fire-extinguishing system.

+- N 11.1.4.1 Responsibility for compliance with 11.1.4 shall be that of management of the commercial cooking operation. - N 11.1.4.2 Records of compliance with 11.1.4 shall be maintained and shall be available to the authority having jurisdiction.

-- 11.1.1 Exhaust systems shall be operated whenever cooking equipment is turned on. - 11.1.2 Filter-equipped exhaust systems shall not be operated with filters removed. - 11.1.3 Openings provided for replacing air exhausted through ventilating equipment shall not be restricted by covers, dampers, or any other means that would reduce the operating efficiency of the exhaust system. - 11.1.4 Instructions for manually operating the fire-extinguishing system shall be posted conspicuously in the kitchen and shall be reviewed with employees by the management. - 11.1.5 Listed exhaust hoods shall be operated in accordance with the terms of their listings and the manufacturer's instructions. - 11.1.6 Cooking equipment shall not be operated while its fire-extinguishing system or exhaust system is nonoperational or impaired. - 11.1.6.1 Where the fire-extinguishing system or exhaust system is nonoperational or impaired, the system shall be tagged as noncompliant, the system owner or the owner's representative shall be notified in writing of the impairment, and, where required, the authority having jurisdiction shall be notified. - 11.1.7 Secondary filtration and pollution control equipment shall be operated in accordance with the terms of its listing and the manufacturer's recommendations.
+11.1.4.3 Instructions for manually operating the fireextinguishing system shall be posted conspicuously in the kitchen and shall be reviewed with employees by the management.

+11.1.5 Listed exhaust hoods shall be operated in accordance with the terms of their listings and the manufacturer's instructions.

+11.1.6 Cooking equipment shall not be operated while its fireextinguishing system or exhaust system is nonoperational or impaired.
+11.1.6.1 Where the fire-extinguishing system or exhaust system is nonoperational or impaired, the system shall be tagged as noncompliant, the system owner or the owner's representative shall be notified in writing of the impairment, and, where required, the authority having jurisdiction shall be notified.

+11.1.7 Secondary filtration and pollution control equipment shall be operated in accordance with the terms of its listing and the manufacturer's recommendations.